Anand4tec/test/README.md

 # AgileSphere test

+Please do npm install to get all node modules before running the application.

 Using the Free open weather map api (http://openweathermap.org/forecast5 api key has been included inside weather.service.ts)

   * Build an application that allows you to search the weather forecast for a city.